j10er/NodeKit/README.md

-## ⚠️ This project currently is not developed actively, but will its functionality will be merged with [Tree Clipper](https://github.com/Algebraic-UG/tree_clipper)
+## ⚠️ This project is not developed actively anymore, but its functionality will be merged with [Tree Clipper](https://github.com/Algebraic-UG/tree_clipper)

 # NodeKit